 - vary and improve your program.

-It is important to continue to monitor fox numbers/damage after your control program has finished so you can treat any re-infestation of your property.
+It is important to continue to monitor fox numbers/damage after your control program so you can treat any re-infestations.

 Aim to be fox free

-Create a detailed fox management plan that has a specific aim and time-bound objectives.
+Create a detailed fox management plan that has a specific aim and time-bound objectives to ensure the best outcomes.
 Eradication may not be possible in all areas, so ongoing monitoring and management is often required.

 Use the right tools

-Effective fox management requires the use of all control tools that are suited to your property.
+Effective fox management requires an integrated approach using all control tools that suit your property.
 Every fox should be exposed to as many different control tools as possible to ensure those missed with one are accounted for with another.
 Making your property a fox unfriendly environment will also help prevent re-invasion and population recovery.

-It is best to implement your fox control program before the peak of their damage, especially if you are planning to bait, as it can be hard to persuade a fox to take a bait when they have access to newborn lambs or ground nesting birds.
+It is best to implement your fox control program before the peak of their damage, especially if you are planning to bait, as it can be hard to persuade foxes to take a bait when they have access to newborn lambs or ground nesting birds.